ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimizing_for_performance.md

 ### ATT protocol

 GATT client writes and GATT server updates come in two versions - with and without confirmation.
-Requiring confirmations limits the throughput severely so to maximise throughput you can move reliability up from the stack to your application.
+Requiring confirmations limits the throughput severely so to maximize throughput you can move reliability up from the stack to your application.
 Without confirmations more than a single Peripheral <=> Central data exchange can be made per connection event.
 With confirmations, the connection event ends when the peripheral replies as it needs to prepare the acknowledgement which will be sent possibly in the next event.